Updated July 15, 2019.

 16. Liquor License: $4,000 to $45,000

-- If your Restaurant sells beer and wine, it is solely your responsibility to obtain and maintain a liquor license.
+- If your Restaurant sells beer, wine, and alcohol, it is solely your responsibility to obtain and maintain a liquor license.

 - The cost of a liquor license can be significantly higher in a few states where the number of licenses is severely restricted, or available only from an existing holder.